Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 So what are strong-willed child characteristics?

-How it will help in the future
+How determination will help in the future:

-Determination will keep your child striving towards life goals as small as making it to the top of the rock wall and as large as sticking with 8 years of medical school.
+Determination will keep your strong-willed child striving towards life goals as small as making it to the top of the rock wall and as large as sticking with 8 years of medical school.

 When your 4-year old decides to build a fort in the living room you are amazed at how he can focus and engage with it, it’s like he’s in his own little world.
-The strong-willed child is often a creative outside the box thinker, often engaging in new projects and ideas with tons of passion, enthusiasm, and gusto.
+The strong-willed child is often a creative outside-the-box thinker, often engaging in new projects and ideas with tons of passion, enthusiasm, and gusto.

-How it will help in the future
+How passion will help in the future:

 One parent’s disrespect is another child’s sense of conviction.
 You promised your little guy two bedtime stories (before you knew bathtime would become a full-on water circus) and when you tell him there’s not enough time he reacts with an uproar, “well you’re a liar then!”